echester/aoc2023/README.md

 }
 print "$total\n";
 ```
-... so immediately, before even solving this, one by rights ought to be thinking part 2 is going to be horrific.
+... so immediately, before even solving this, one by rights ought to be thinking part 2 is going to be *horrific*.
 As always, it pays to really read the thing carefully more than once because if you are still focussed on the score, then the whole thing looks like recursion.
 And really, that's probably a sound way to do it and there are probably funky iterables in python that just do all the hard work for you.

 I was happy to realise quickly that the answer required is the number of cards - so we don't actually care what the score is, or which cards contributed to it, nor need to do any reverse look-up kind of thing.
-For me, the fastest way was to have an array to hold card counts in, and nest a some fors() like this:
+For me, the fastest way was to have an array to hold card counts in, and nest some fors() like this:
 ```
-for (all the cards) {
+for (_all the cards_) {
-	for (all the numbers on the cards) {
+	for (_all the numbers on the cards_) {
-		if (this number wins) {
+		if (_this number wins_) {
-			for (each copy of this card) {
+			for (_each copy of this card_) {
-				add copies of subsequent cards
+				add copies of subsequent cards!
 			}
 		}
 	}